Ivanovic1111/SeleniumRadionica/workshop2/XPath/XPath.md

 	 </body>
     <html>

-The *form* elements can be located by using XPath expression:
+The *input* elements can be located by using XPath expression:

 - "/html/body/form/input[1]" - Absolute path (would break if the HTML was changed only slightly)